djdarien/macpi/README.md

 ```
 To install Sytem 8.1 boot up Basilisk and then proceed to install 8.1 as normal and install it to MacHDD disk that we created earlier with easy script.

-> after installation finished, you can remove both isos from `~/.basilisk_ii_prefs`  , the System7.5.3 was for us to boot the machine.
+> after installation finished, you can remove the MacOS8_1.iso  from `~/.basilisk_ii_prefs`  , this was for us to boot and install Mac OS onto the machine.